 If they are unbroken, you can donate them to a charity shop.
 Otherwise please put these in your rubbish bin as they cannot be recycled.

 Cling Film

-Do not place Cling Film in your recycling bin, Cling Film can be recycled alongside Soft Plastics at most Supermarkets.
+Put your cling film in your rubbish bin.
 Reduce the amount of cling film you use by storing sandwiches and food in sealable plastic containers which can be reused.

 Clothing